Wharley01/Path/README.md

 NOTE: Using a custom class which extends the `abstract` `Controller` `class` on other route methods such as `$route->post()` and `$route->get()` will work fine, but it will only execute the function code that matches the REQUEST, Hence, this approach is not ideal.

 However, It is a valid use case to use a class that's not extending `Controller abstract class`.
 In this scenario, Path will default to executing the response method in the Supplied Class.
-A `RouterException` is thrown if Path can not find a response method in the provided class.
+A `RouterException` is thrown if Path cannot find a response method in the provided class.

 ### Request